edamame-course/2016-tutorials/Metagenome/2016-07-15-counting-abundance-with-mapped-reads.md

-#Estimating abundances in metagenomesAuthored by Jin Choi for EDAMAME2016
+#Estimating abundances in metagenomes

+Authored by Jin Choi for EDAMAME2016

 ## Summary